mattbellis/Siena-College-CSIS-200/HOWTO_INSTALL.md

 * If you have installed it properly, you can now open up [TeXShop](http://pages.uoregon.edu/koch/texshop/texshop.html) on your computer.
 This will be your primary editing environment.
 You may have to Search on your computer to find TeXShop, if it is not in the Launch bar.

 ## Sage Math Cloud
+* Sign up for an account [here](https://cloud.sagemath.com/).
+* From [Wikipedia](https://en.wikipedia.org/wiki/SageMathCloud): "*SageMathCloud is a cloud computing platform designed for computational mathematics.
+Part of the Sage project, it supports editing of Sage worksheets, LaTeX documents, and IPython notebooks.
+SageMathCloud runs an Ubuntu Linux environment that can be interacted with through a terminal, additionally giving access to most of the capabilities of Linux.[1]
+It can be freely accessed online and requires an account to use.*"